 And it can be.

-The Surviving Summer Handbook is 17 printable pages that will arm you with everything you need for the summer with your kids.
+I’ve put together a book of 17 printable pages that will arm you with everything you need for the summer with your kids.

 It is possible to create a great summer filled with amazing memories.

 This simple yet powerful handbook saved my sanity!
 I used every single page in this book.
 In particular, the daily quiet time, the “I’m Bored” jar, and the bucket list kept our days stress-free and we had a blast.
 I’m actually looking forward to next summer now – this was seriously our best summer ever! –Jadie

 Pick up your copy today and start planning the most epic summer ever.

 Latest posts by Amanda (see all)

 - Stop The Power Struggle!
 Get Kids To Listen Without the Fight. - June 4, 2018

 - Enjoy Summer Break Without Losing Your Ever-Lovin’ Mind - May 16, 2018